-In line with public advice, the Centre for Reproductive Health has now cancelled all in-person research clinic talks going forward.
+In line with public advice, the Centre for Reproductive Health has now cancelled all in-person research clinic talks until further notice.

-The CRH has initiated a virtual research clinic series presented by researchers as below.
+The CRH has initiated a virtual research clinic series of presentations as below.
 This will be populated as details develop.

-Senior academics, postdoctoral researchers and current students present their work to the Little France community on the dates shown, between 2-3pm (unless otherwise stated) online, using MS Teams.
+These are online, using MS Teams and available to the Little France community on the dates shown, between 2-3pm (unless otherwise stated).

 2021 Virtual Spring RESEARCH CLINICS